lac-dcc/honey-potion/docs/Honey.md

 # Lib/Honey Folder Documented

-> This is where the code for Honey-Potion resides.
-In other words, this is what does the process of turning an elixir code into a C counterpart.
+> This is where the code of Honey-Potion resides.
+In other words, this does the process of turning an elixir code into a C counterpart.

 All files have a specific function detailed below.

-Important dependencies are mentioned except for Utils (used in MANY files).
+Important dependencies are mentioned, except for Utils (used in MANY files).

 ## Boilerplates